fulvio999/ubports_app_templates/README.md

 If everything is ok, after a while your new application will start.

 Now you are ready to start your new application development.
+Open Atom Editor with 'clickable plugin' and open the root folder of your new generated App.

 **Of course the qml files name used in the templates (eg Page, Components id, Components names...) are generic.
 You can customize,rename, adpat them in the generated Application**